ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `address approver`: The owner's of the tokens to be approved.

-Throw when the cause of failure is the owner of the tokens to be approved.
+Used when the cause of failure is the owner of the tokens to be approved.

 - MUST NOT be thrown for transfer operations.
 - MUST be thrown for unintended approvals from the zero address.